If you're a smartphone user, you're probably wondering: how much data do you need?

 |15 Per Day||450 Per Month||3 GB|

-Instagram and Snapchat still happen to be the best social media apps for when you upload your photos (unless it's just for storage, then I wouldn't recommend it and would instead recommend a cloud storage provider), but they will undoubtedly consume a good chunk of data.
+Instagram and Snapchat still happen to be the best social media apps for when you upload your photos (unless it's just for storage, then I wouldn't recommend it and would instead suggest you get a cloud storage provider), but they will undoubtedly consume a good chunk of data.
 Again, the amount of data consumed will depend on the size and quality of the photo.
 Instagram users will most likely find that one photo is equal to 250 KB of data, meaning that four photos would consume about 1 MB of data.
 However, a 5312x2988 resolution photo with a Samsung Note 5 may be between 2 MB and 5 MB in size.

 Online gaming can require extensive data usage.
 Similar to social media, if you use an app to access the game, it can remain active in the background, using your data even when you are not playing it.